stfalcon-studio/lost-and-found/README.md

 $ ./console doctrine:fixtures:load
 ```

-You can set environment `test` for command if you add `--env=test` to it.
+You can set `test` environment for command if you add `--env=test` to it.

 #### Create new application on GitHub

-* Register as <a href="https://developers.facebook.com" target="_blank">Facebook Developer</a>.
+* Register as <a href="https://developers.facebook.com" target="_blank">Facebook Developer</a>
-* Then open <a href="https://developers.facebook.com/quickstarts/?platform=web" target="_blank">https://developers.facebook.com/quickstarts/?platform=web</a>
+* Then open <a target="_blank" href="https://developers.facebook.com/quickstarts/?platform=web">https://developers.facebook.com/quickstarts/?platform=web</a>
-* Type the name of your application, e.g. *"Lost and Found.
-Localhost"*
+* Type the name of your application, e.g. *Lost and Found.
+Localhost*
-* Press "Create New Facebook App ID".
+* Press "Create New Facebook App ID"
 * Choose category "Apps for Pages"
 * Press "Create App ID"
 * Set your site URL.
-If it is on localhost, then something like this `http://lost-and-found.localhost/app_dev.php/` and press Next
+If it is on localhost, then something like this `http://lost-and-found.localhost/app_dev.php/` and press *Next*
 * Use the newly generated `App ID` and `App Secret` parameters for your application, update parameters
 `facebook_app_id` and `facebook_app_secret` in *parameters.yml* file.

+---

 > That's all.
 Enjoy "Lost and Found" and send feedback ^_^